 Who Expels: Superintendent, acting on behalf of the Board of Education as it's representative

 Procedural Due Process Requirements:

 - 1. Informal hearing with Superintendent. - 2.
 Student is presented with charges and supporting evidence. - 3.
-Student is given opportunity to deny charges and rebut evidence.
+Students are given the opportunity to deny charges and rebut evidence.